 Avoid blending on low speed for too long.

+Start the blender on low speed, then quickly increase to high.
 Don’t use low speed the whole time, as this can overheat the motor.

 Get every last bit.